jfhbrook/public/README.md

 A small collection of cookiecutter templates, MIT-licensed.
 These include templates for Python, Flask, TypeScript, Nest.js, and PowerShell.

+### tplinkctl

+A simple CLI tool for interacting with my TP-Link home router.

 ### twisted_ipython

 This is a module that makes autoawait work in IPython using Twisted.
 It is